-WISER has a proven track record of successfully working with a traditional community and using rigorous metrics to assess the impact of its programs.
-We have kept girls in school, reduced young pregnancies, and changed girls who had done poorly in primary school into academic powerhouses who are outcompeting boys from well-established schools.
-Girls that were not considered worth educating are now the top students in the county in math and science.
+WISER has a proven track record of successfully working with our community and using rigorous metrics to assess the impact of our programs.
+We have kept girls in school, reduced early pregnancies, and changed girls who had done poorly in primary school into academic powerhouses who are outperforming students from across Kenya.
+Girls who were not considered worth educating are now among the top students in the county.

 WISER by the numbers:

-- 95% of all WISER girls in the 2016 graduating class qualified for university.
+- 100% of all WISER girls in the 2016 graduating class went on to a higher education program.

-- WISER Secondary School has had three graduating classes since opening its doors in 2010 with 100% graduating in each class.
+- The WISER Girls Secondary School has had four graduating classes since opening its doors in 2010 with 100% graduating in each class.

 - WISER provides the first clean drinking water in the area to over 5,000 community members, including the Ministry of Health clinic.

 - Since opening, WISER has impacted the lives of over 2,500 youth, offering some of the most promising education and health outcomes in Kenya’s Lake Region.